zzccwwyy/cezhang.github.io/README.md

 # Ce Zhang
-Ph.D. in Statistics from the University of Alberta, advised by [Professor Linglong Kong](https://sites.ualberta.ca/~lkong/) and [Professor Bei Jiang](https://sites.ualberta.ca/~bei1/).
+Postdoctoral Fellow in Statistics at the University of Alberta, working with [Professor Linglong Kong](https://sites.ualberta.ca/~lkong/) and [Professor Bei Jiang](https://sites.ualberta.ca/~bei1/).
+I received my Ph.D. in Statistics from the University of Alberta under the supervision of Professor Linglong Kong and Professor Bei Jiang.

 <img src="cz.png" alt="Ce Zhang" width="200">